 My work focuses on how everyday Americans participate in public life and why it matters.
-I am privileged to serve on the faculty of Duke University’s Sanford School of Public Policy, where I’m an Associate Professor of Public Policy and Political Science and Director of the “Duke in DC” semester-in-Washington program.
-I am honored to be a member of the Bass Society of Fellows, which recognizes faculty members who combine excellence in research, teaching, and university citizenship) and the recipient of the Sanford School’s 2021 undergraduate teaching award.
+I am privileged to serve on the faculty of Duke University’s Sanford School of Public Policy, where I am Kevin D. Gorter Professor of Public Policy and Political Science and Director of the Duke in DC semester-in-Washington program.
+I am honored to be a member of the Bass Society of Fellows (recognizing excellence in research, teaching, and university citizenship) and the recipient of the Sanford School’s 2021 undergraduate teaching award.

 I hold a PhD in political science from Harvard University, a Master of Public Policy from Duke University, and an AB from Harvard College.